AdrianFSN/P-React-A/README.md

 Served by the component AdvertsPage.
 If any, it shows a list of the adverts available at that time.
 In this screen, the adverts show:

 - Name
-- Type of offer: on sale / on search
+- Type of offer: on sale / looking for
 - Price in €
 - Category (tags)